 Better yet, describe your story verbally, and don't turn your lunch into a unidirectional career-coaching session.

 When you meet a new contact for lunch or coffee, you're getting two incredibly valuable things - some of his or her time, and his or her attention.

 Don't press your advantage by asking for introductions, too, unless your new pal has offered to make one or more of those for you.

-"You can introduce me to someone among your colleagues or friends whom you think would be interested in my background, if you don't mind," is a good answer.
+"You can introduce me to someone among your colleagues or friends whom you think would be interested in my background, if you don't mind."

 Be sure to emphasize that you value reciprocity (if you do, and I hope you do) and that you'll strive to help any new networker you meet as much as or more than you'll look for help with your own search.